Harrowing of Hell: Middle Ages

 In Dante's Inferno the Harrowing of Hell is mentioned in Canto IV by the pilgrim's guide Virgil.
 Virgil was in Limbo (the first circle of Hell) in the first place because he was not exposed to Christianity in his lifetime, and therefore he describes Christ in generic terms as a "mighty one" who rescued the Hebrew forefathers of Christianity, but left him and other virtuous pagans behind in the very same circle.
 It is clear that Virgil does not fully understand the significance of the event as Dante does.

+The Book of Belial (c.
+1382) by Jacobus de Teramo narrates a lawsuit between Lucifer and Jesus Christ, in which Jesus is accused of trespassing for having descended into Hell and liberated the souls of the damned.

 An incomplete Middle English telling of the Harrowing of Hell is found in the Auchinleck manuscript.

 A scene of the Harrowing of Hell is included by William Langland (Willielmus de Langland; circa 1330 – circa 1386) in Piers Plowman (circa 1377).
 This is a Middle English allegorical narrative poem, written in un-rhymed, alliterative verse divided into sections called passus (Latin for "step").

 Although the Orfeo legend has its origin in pagan antiquity, the medieval romance of Sir Orfeo has often been interpreted as drawing parallels between the Greek hero and Jesus freeing souls from Hell, with the explication of Orpheus' descent and return from the Underworld as an allegory for Christ's as early as the Ovide Moralisé (1340).